Netflix’s Messiah: Is the TV Show Rooted in Reality?

-Netflix’s ‘Messiah’ is a geopolitical suspense thriller with a religious twist that centres around a man claiming to be the messenger of God; the second coming.
-It raises pertinent questions on issues surrounding faith, religion, borders and politics with its multi-layered, multicultural narratives.
-More importantly, it makes you question beliefs, and why one believes.
-This gets a lot more complex in the current times where social media continues to reign, and “fake news” surrounds us.
+Netflix’s ‘Messiah’ is a geopolitical suspense thriller with a religious twist that centers around a man claiming to be the messenger of God; the second coming.
+It raises pertinent questions on issues surrounding faith, religion, borders, and politics with its multi-layered, multicultural narratives.
+More importantly, it makes you question beliefs and why one believes them.
+This gets a lot more complex in the current times, where social media continues to reign, and “fake news” surrounds us.

 But is ‘Messiah’ based on a true story?
 To answer it simply, it is not based on true events, but it does portray the reality of our times.
 It is also inspired by concepts and stories from both the Bible and the Quran, along with perhaps a real-life tragedy that it makes references to.
 Here’s everything we know about it.